|Nutrition Facts (per serving)|

 In a bowl, whisk eggs and mix with cabbage, carrot, and onion.

 Separate egg into two portions and place on two pieces of toast.

-Top each with ketchup and liberal dusting of brown sugar.
+Top each with ketchup and a liberal dusting of brown sugar.

 Top with the remaining slices of bread and cut each sandwich in half.